joonsauce/future-predictor/README.md

 # future-predictor
-Pure-Python algorithm to find next value of a set of data.
+Pure-Python algorithm to predict the next value of a set of data.
 To be sporadically updated once not very busy.
 ### Plans
 - Be able to determine the next statistical point given a set of data
   - Either manually inputted or by importing a file such as .csv files (importing files may not be possible with no libraries imported)